mrmorphic/hwio/README.md

 Some general principles the library attempts to adhere to include:

  *	Pin references are logical, and are mapped to hardware pins by the driver.
+The pin numbers you get back from GetPin are, unless otherwise specified, related to the pin numbers on extension headers.
  *	Drivers provide pin names, so you can look them up by meaningful names instead of relying on device specific numbers.
  *	The library does not implement Arduino functions for their own sake if go's framework naturally supports them better, unless we can provide a simpler interface to those functions and keep close to the Arduino semantics.
+ *	Drivers are very thin layers; most of the I/O functionality is provided by **modules**.
+    These aim to be as generic as possible so that different drivers on similar kernels can assemble the modules that are enabled in device tree, with appropriate pin configuration.
+    This also makes it easier to add in new modules to support various SoC functions.
  *	Make no assumption about the state of a pin whose mode has not been set.
- 	Specifically, pins that don't have mode set may not on a particular hardware configuration even be configured as general purpose I/O. For example, many beaglebone pins have overloaded functions set using a multiplexer.
+ 	Specifically, pins that don't have mode set may not on a particular hardware configuration even be configured as general purpose I/O. For example, many beaglebone pins have overloaded functions set using a multiplexer, and some may be pre-assigned.
  	Any pin whose mode is set by PinMode can be assumed to be general purpose I/O, and likewise if it is not set, it could have any multiplexed behaviour assigned to it.
 A consequence is that unlike Arduino, PinMode *must* be called before a pin is used.